Bedlam (Pretty Little Liars): Plot summary

 At the Radley Hotel, Hanna and Lucas (Brendan Robinson) talk about the opportunity that Lucas gave her of opening her very own fashion business.
 She then snapped that she's not the wonderful person that everyone think that she is, and Lucas encourages her.
 Following, Emily tells Spencer that Alison sounded frightened, and Emily urges the possibility of using Mary to visit Alison, since Mary's family.
 However, Spencer declines the idea.
 At the Montgomery family house, Aria and Liam (Roberto Aguire) discuss about the turbulent end of their relationship.
 Neither is happy with what happened, and, plus, Liam reveals that he's the editor of the book that was co-written between Aria and Ezra, putting more wood on the fire.

 Back at the apartment, Hanna begins to wonder if she will sign Lucas' contract.
-She then flash backs the night when she and Jordan first met.
-A busy Hanna talks on the phone with somebody else, and, after ending the calling, she realizes that somebody put a drink on her napkin, which had an important number written on it.
+She then has a flashback about the night when she and Jordan first met.
+A busy Hanna talks on the phone with somebody else, and, after ending the call, she realizes that somebody put a drink on her napkin, which had an important number written on it.
 She then draws the man's attention, and he (David Coussins) helps her on unveiling the number.
 The two then join each other for a dinner, and they pass all night long on the restaurant.
 Back in present, Hanna decides not the sign the contract.
 Aria, Emily and Spencer go talk with Elliott in order to gain the opportunity to visit Alison, and he continues to deny it.
 While Elliott is talking with someone on the phone, the girls receive a new message from “A.D.” and they realize that the stalker maybe is not so far as they think.
-Hanna is then shown inside Jordan's office, and she invites him to have a drink on the same bar they were on the night they first met.
+Hanna is then shown inside Jordan's office, and she invites him to have a drink at the same bar they were told at the night they first met.
 Once again, Emily and Spencer argue about using Mary as a way to visit Alison.